Authoritarianism: Interactions with other elites and the masses

 The foundations of stable authoritarian rule are that the authoritarian prevents contestation from the masses and other elites.
 The authoritarian regime may use co-optation or repression (or carrots and sticks) to prevent revolts.
 Authoritarian rule entails a balancing act whereby the ruler has to maintain the support of other elites (frequently through the distribution of state and societal resources) and the support of the public (through distribution of the same resources): the authoritarian rule is at risk if the balancing act is lopsided, as it risks a coup by the elites or an uprising by the mass public.

-Manipulation of information
+Public opinion research indicates that many authoritarian regimes enjoy substantial public support.
+There may be varied explanations for this, including preference falsification, manipulation of information by authoritarian regimes, propaganda, and censorship and repression of dissenting perspectives.
+Authoritarian regimes tend to care about public opinion, as public grievances against the regime can risk rebellion or coups.
+Authoritarian regimes may resort to redistribution to boost public support for the regime.

 According to a 2019 study by Sergei Guriev and Daniel Treisman, authoritarian regimes have over time become less reliant on violence and mass repression to maintain control.
 The study shows instead that authoritarians have increasingly resorted to manipulation of information as a means of control.
 Authoritarians increasingly seek to create an appearance of good performance, conceal state repression, and imitate democracy.
 While authoritarian regimes invest considerably in propaganda out of a belief that it enhances regime survival, scholars have offered mixed views as to whether propaganda is effective.